typestruck/merochat/README.md

 * Privacy: users may choose to temporarily suspend, delete or restrict their account at any given time

-* Zero tolerance for bots, spammers or peverts
+* Zero tolerance for bots, spammers or perverts

 A note on naming: melan is short for _melancia_, the Portuguese word for watermelon.
 Hence the fruit theming.